LTUC/amman-dotnet-401d2/Curriculum/Class04/LAB.md

 	 ------------ | :-----------: |
 	7       | Program runs as expected, no exceptions during execution |
 	5       | Program meets all of the  functionality requirements described above (including tests) // Program runs/compiles, Program contains logic/process errors|
-	4       | Program meets most of the functionality requirements descibed above (including tests)  // Program runs/compiles, but throws exceptions during execution |
+	4       | Program meets most of the functionality requirements described above (including tests)  // Program runs/compiles, but throws exceptions during execution |
-	3       | Program missing most of the functionality requirements descibed above // Program runs/compiles |
+	3       | Program missing most of the functionality requirements described above // Program runs/compiles |
 	2       | Missing Readme Document // Readme Document does not meet standards |
 	0       | Program does not compile/run.
 Build Errors // Required naming conventions not met |
 	0       | No Submission |

 - 3pts: Code meets industry standards
-	- These points are only awardable if you score at minimum a 5/7 on above criteria
+	- These points are only awarded if you score at minimum a 5/7 on above criteria

 	Points  | Reasoning |
 	 ------------ | :-----------: |
-	3       | Code meets Industry Standards // methods and variables namings are appropriate // Selective and iterative statements are used appropriately, Fundamentals are propertly executed // Clearly and cleanly commented |
+	3       | Code meets Industry Standards // method and variable names are appropriate // Selective and iterative statements are used appropriately, Fundamentals are properly executed // Clearly and cleanly commented // Frequent Commits |
-	2       | syntax for naming conventions are not correct (camelCasing and PascalCasing are used appropriately) // slight errors in use of fundamentals // Missing some comments |
+	2       | syntax for naming conventions are not correct (camelCasing and PascalCasing are used appropriately) // slight errors in use of fundamentals // Missing some comments // minimal or no commits |
 	1       | Inappropriate naming conventions, and/or inappropriate use of fundamentals // Code is not commented  |
 	0       | No Submission or incomplete submission |